Believers are Blessed in Being Doers

-Jesus himself set the example of being a doer and He expected no less from his followers.
+Jesus, Himself, set the example of being a doer and He expected no less from his followers.
 “Do not presume that I have come to free you from the Law and the Prophets but to keep you bound to them.
 Heaven and earth will pass away before a single dot of the Law can be changed.
-Therefore, whoever disobeys the smallest fraction of the Law and has others follow him, he will amount to very little in the kingdom; but those that preserve it will play a huge role in the kingdom” (Mt.
-5:17-19).
-“Blessed (makarios) are those that know and obey the words of prophecy and do what is written in it” (Rev. 1:3).
+Therefore, whoever disobeys the smallest fraction of the Law and has others follow him, he will amount to very little in the kingdom; but those that preserve it will play a huge role in the Kingdom” (Matthew 5:17-19).
+“Blessed (makarios) are those that know and obey the words of prophecy and do what is written in it” (Revelation 1:3).
 This is what the Greek text says to me and I am persuaded that the “makarioi” understand it.

 The “makarioi” did not only believe in the Scriptures or the Word of God, but they live it or fulfilled it like Jesus did.
 They became the visible evidence for Christ in the world.
-Jesus’ words and deeds were the words and deeds of his Heavenly Father and they would become the words and deeds of the “makarioi.”
-When the Holy Spirit began to jug the disciples’ memories, they realized that Jesus was the incarnation of the Word of God in a person.
-That person was their Lord in the flesh and it was in the flesh that He set an example for them to follow.
+Jesus’ Words and Deeds were the Words and dDeeds of His Heavenly Father and they would become the words and deeds of the “makarioi.”
+When the Holy Spirit began to jug the disciples’ memories, they realized that Jesus was the “Incarnation of the Word of God” in a person.
+That person was their Lord in the flesh and it was in the flesh that Jesus set an example for them to follow.
 In fact, they were to do more than He did.
-They were not just to live like Jesus lived but they also were to endure more than He did.
+They were not just to live like Jesus lived, but they also were to endure more than He did.
 Jesus’ difficult task was to turn his disciples into “makarioi” so that they could represent Him on earth.
-Jesus became not only their objective but Jesus also became their example they could follow.
+Jesus became not only their objective, but Jesus also became their example they could follow.

 Jesus began at home in a synagogue on a Sabbath.
 He was handed the Scroll of Isaiah, the prophet.
 Jesus turned to that portion, where it said, “The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
-He has sent me to announce deliverance for the prisoners and restoration of sight for the blind, he has sent me to set free the oppressed and call for the year of God’s favor” (Lk.4:18-19).
-Then, Jesus shocked his audience by declaring, “Today, in your ears, this Scripture has been fulfilled” (Lk.4: 21).
+He has sent me to announce deliverance for the prisoners and restoration of sight for the blind, he has sent me to set free the oppressed and call for the year of God’s favor (Luke 4:18-19).
+Then, Jesus shocked his audience by declaring, “Today, in your ears, this Scripture has been fulfilled” (Luke 4: 21).
 The result was that Jesus had to leave home and make Capernaum his headquarters.
 His own family and his people did not believe in Him.
 At home, Jesus could not provide any proof because of their unbelief.

 It took Jesus some time to instill faith in his own disciples.
 Like Nathanael, they all wondered what good could come out of Nazareth?
 All had to come and see.
 While Jesus was being transfigured on the Mountain before Peter, James and John, the disciples could not heal the desperate father’s son.
 Jesus chided his disciples for their inability to put faith into action.
 Some who had believed at first were turning away.
 Even John the Baptist began to doubt.
-When the disciples realized that their faith was not working they begged Jesus, “Increase our faith” (Lk.17:5).
+When the disciples realized that their faith was not working they begged Jesus, “Increase our faith” (Luke 17:5).
 Jesus had them look at the mustard seed and suggested that they start small and then grow larger.
 Faith, like anything else, has to grow before it can tackle problems.
-There was one time that the disciples appeared to grasp what faith could do and Jesus was pleased and remarked, “Now, do you believe” (Jn.16:31).
+There was one time that the disciples appeared to grasp what faith could do and Jesus was pleased and remarked, “Now, do you believe?”
+(John 16:31).

 The classic of all classics was Nicodemus seeking out Jesus one night.
 He already believed that Jesus had come from God, but Nicodemus did not understand how he could follow and do what Jesus was doing.
 Nicodemus was upper crust and a recognized teacher, not a person that had to turn from sin.
 Yet, Nicodemus, alone, was singled out as one that needed to be born again, from what?
 It was the system he represented, which had strayed from the truth.
-Even though Nicodemus did not endorse sentencing Jesus, he did very little to change the system, its abuse and its injustice.
+Even though Nicodemus did not endorse sentencing Jesus, he did very little to change the system, its abuse, and its injustice.
 Nicodemus, too, had stopped living according to the Law and the Prophets.
 Instead, Nicodemus obeyed the traditions of the fathers.
-At best, he was an observer that defended what he believed and not a doer that needed doing for the sake of justice.
+At best, Nicodemus was an observer that defended what he believed and not a doer that needed doing for the sake of justice.
 There was and still is a wide gap between believing what is right and doing what is right.
-Jesus and his “makarioi” represent three aspects living, “the way, the truth and the life” (Jn.
-14:6).
-Heaven or people are not convinced by what we believe but by how we put our faith into practice.
+Jesus and His “makarioi” represent three aspects living, “the way, the truth and the life” (John 14:6).
+Heaven and people are not convinced by what we believe, but by how we put our faith into practice.

-The “makarioi” are not spiritual or heavenly beings but earthlings.
+The “makarioi” are not spiritual and heavenly beings, but they are earthlings.
 The earth is their proving ground for their faith.
 Faith is not something to hang on to or hang oneself on it.
 Faith is what one can share and what one can multiply.
 Faith is not what one gets out of faith, but what one does with faith.
-Jesus’ half brother, James, had a message for those that sit on their faith, “Show me your faith without deeds, and I will show you my faith by what I do.
+Jesus’ half brother, James had a message for those that sit on their faith, “Show me your faith without deeds, and I will show you my faith by what I do.
 You believe that there is a God.
-That is what the devils do and it scares them out of their wits” (Ja.
-2:18-19).
+That is what the devils do and it scares them out of their wits” (James 2:18-19).
 The “makarioi” have no time to wait on faith.
 Faith that sits still goes nowhere.
 The faith that sits still is dead and God deals only with the living.
 His Spirit lives in the “makarioi” and not in some physical structure or in a religious monument, in a restricted area.